A Visit or Village Stay at the Iby’Iwacu Cultural Village

 A Village Stay where you adapt even the dress-code of traditional Rwandans will be a most authentic Rwandan Life and Culture experience for you.
 There are some cultural things frowned upon such as skimpy clothing – public affection

-While you are staying at the Village all activities are included in price per person and per night.
+While you are staying at the Village all activities are included in the price per person and per night.

 Activities while on a Village Stay or Visit